Language selection

 Providing grants towards Third-Party Fleet Energy Assessments and Truck/Trailer Equipment Retrofits.

-For Fleet Energy Assessments, the Program will provide up to 50% per company, to a maximum of $40,000.
-For Truck/Trailer Equipment Retrofits, the Program has established a list of eligible technologies and will provide up to 50% per device.
-The maximum amount payable for eligible activities under Stream 1 is $250,000 per Applicant.
+For Fleet Energy Assessments, the program will provide up to 50% per company, to a maximum of $40,000.
+For Truck/Trailer Equipment Retrofits, the program has established a list of eligible technologies and will provide up to 50% per device.
+The maximum amount payable for eligible activities under Stream 1 is $250,000 per applicant.
+Applicants will be reimbursed after submitting their invoices for eligible purchases.
+Stream 1 was launched December 12, 2022.

 Stream 2 – Repower and Replace